Rayya-Haqqani/Rayya-Haqqani/README.md

-Hello, I’m @Rayya-Haqqani :)
+⋆⋆☆⋆⋆ Hello, I’m @Rayya-Haqqani ⋆⋆☆⋆⋆

-Background in psychology, currently learning machine learning and data science.
+✿ Data Enthusiast sharing my journey and learnings in machine learning and data science ✿ Studied at the University of Amsterdam, Psychology BSc ✿ Working on projects involving machine learning models, data visualization & deep neural networks, while applying a broad skill set in data analytics, programming languages, and statistical analysis.
+✿ Always up to collaborate and discuss new ideas in tech!
 > Email: rayya.haqqani@gmail.com

 > LinkedIn: https://linkedin.com/in/rayya-haqqani-350116275